-apply in practice the principles of inclusion as well as individualized teaching and guidance (adapting curricula, developing differentiated lessons) by considering the needs of the students and support the development of their personality and selfesteem, including career guidance.

-Teaching and assessment for learning 9 Academic credits

-This module provides the teacher students with competencies to carry out interactive and student-centered teaching and assessment aligned with learning objectives.
-The module highlights the use of digital tools and technologies and the ability to update and apply teaching technologies in the context of ongoing changes in the society and the educational environment.
-This module supports the pre-service teachers' competence to communicate and collaborate in various partnership networks to enhance own pedagogical activity.

-Course title Teaching Methods and Technologies Component Pedagogical component Cycle Major disciplines Module Teaching and assessment for learning 9 Academic credits Academic credits 5 Course / competence description The purpose of this course is to improve the following areas of pedagogical competence: • Competence area for pedagogy and didactics (1, 2) Pre-service teachers have a comprehensive understanding of teaching strategies and methodologies, and can apply them in planning, teaching, and assessment in innovative ways matching the specific pedagogical situations, conditions of a specific school and the capabilities of students.
+• apply in practice the principles of inclusion as well as individualized teaching and guidance (adapting curricula, developing differentiated lessons) by considering the needs of the students and support the development of their personality and self- esteem, including career guidance.
+Teaching and asse essment for learning 9 Academic credits This module provi teaching and assess technologies and the society and the e communicate and c ides the teacher students with competencies to carry out interactive and student-centered sment aligned with learning objectives.
+The module highlights the use of digital tools and he ability to update and apply teaching technologies in the context of ongoing changes in the ducational environment.
+This module supports the pre-service teachers' competence to collaborate in various partnership networks to enhance own pedagogical activity.
+Course title Teaching Methods and Technologies Component Pedagogical component Cycle Major disciplines Module Teaching and assessment for learning 9 Academic credits Academic credits 5 Course / competence description The purpose of this course is to improve the following areas of pedagogical competence: Competence area for pedagogy and didactics (1, 2) Pre-service teachers have a comprehensive understanding of teaching strategies and methodologies, and can apply them in planning, teaching, and assessment in innovative ways matching the specific pedagogical situations, conditions of a specific school and the capabilities of students.
 Pre-service teachers are able to design suitable inclusive physical and online learning environments at different stages of the educational process.
 Pre-service teachers understand and can apply the regulations of copyright and data protection in their learning material planning.
 Pre-service teachers possess necessary knowledge of didactics, learning technologies and methods of motivating students being able to provide necessary pedagogical assistance to students.
-Learning Pre-service teachers who demonstrate competence can: outcomes select pedagogical models suitable for teaching; apply teaching methods in a creative and varied manner, considering the opportunities offered by learning technologies; use a suitable inclusive learning environment in their teaching; acknowledge and apply the norms and principles of copyright and data protection; apply guidance methods to motivate students and to support their learning achievements.

-Course title Assessment and Development

-Component Pedagogical component

-Cycle Core disciplines

-Module Teaching and assessment for learning 9 Academic credits

-Academic credits 4

-Course / competence description The purpose of this course is to improve the following areas of pedagogical competence: • Competence area for pedagogy and didactics (2) Pre-service teachers have a thorough understanding of the meaning of assessment in learning process and are able to provide constructive assessment in ethical manner in different phases of learning processes and engage learners in assessment.
+Learning outcomes Pre-service teachers who demonstrate competence can: select pedagogical models suitable for teaching; apply teaching methods in a creative and varied manner, considering the opportunities offered by learning technologies; use a suitable inclusive learning environment in their teaching; acknowledge and apply the norms and principles of copyright and data protection; apply guidance methods to motivate students and to support their learning achievements.
+Course title Assessment and Development Component Pedagogical component Cycle Core disciplines Module Teaching and assessment for learning 9 Academic credits Academic credits 4 Course / competence description The purpose of this course is to improve the following areas of pedagogical competence: Competence area for pedagogy and didactics (2) Pre-service teachers have a thorough understanding of the meaning of assessment in learning process and are able to provide constructive assessment in ethical manner in different phases of learning processes and engage learners in assessment.
 Pre-service teachers identify, differentiate, and use different assessment technologies, principles, stages, and assessment tools in their own field of expertise (including formative and summative assessment and self-and peer- assessment, etc).
 They can critically evaluate and analyze their understanding and practices concerning assessment and develop them further.